Mercedes-Benz A-Class Problems: What Owners Really Face

 Compared to mainstream hatchbacks, yes—parts and diagnostics cost more.

-Fiat 500 Engine Overheating: Causes and How to Prevent It5.
+Mercedes-Benz A-Class Gearbox Problems: What Really Goes Wrong and How We Fix It5.
 Which A-Class generation is most trouble-free?

 Later W177 models are better built, but still tech-heavy and sensitive.